Discovery-driven planning

-Discovery-driven planning has been widely used in entrepreneurship curricula and has recently been cited by Steve Blank as a foundational idea in the lean startup methodology.
+Discovery-driven planning has been widely used in entrepreneurship curricula and has been cited by Steve Blank as a foundational idea in the lean startup methodology.
+While the Lean Startup Method is perhaps more suited for start-up ventures, discovery-driven planning may be better suited to potential innovation in larger corporations, where each innovation must achieve significant profits to be material to the corporation's growth.

 Five disciplines

 A discovery-driven plan incorporates five disciplines or plan elements: